hidayetozsoy/advancedTusCollector/README.md

 # Advanced Tus Collector
-This tool collects all your TUS from multiple accounts and sends them to Binance as AVAX.
+A more advanced version of my other project Tus Collector (https://github.com/hidayetozsoy/tusCollector) which collects TUS from side addresses to main address.
+This tool can bridge TUS from Swimmer Network to Avalanche Network and swaps TUS to AVAX.
+Then sends them to Binance address.

 ## How It Works